ArkableFishMark/bdo-guide-feedback/README.md

 # bdo-guide-feedback
-For public input/feedback on the BDO Guide
+For public input/feedback on the BDO Character Prep Guide